localnep/localnep/README.md

 - 🔭 I’m currently working on data science and java GUI application
 - 🌱 I’m currently learning machine learning algorithms
 - 🥅 My goals for the end of 2022: begin to learning big data and deep learning
-- ⚡ Fun fact: I like to follow statistics in any sport (transfermarkt, eurovision)
+- ⚡ Fun fact: I would like to follow statistics in any sport (transfermarkt, eurovision)

 ### Reach out to me